Hypnotia: Project and Case Study

 Hypnotia is a conceptual mood film created for a speculative fragrance.

-The film uses visual symbolism, movement, and sound to express its emotional character, exploring the tension between allure and danger.
+The film uses visual symbolism, movement, and sound to express an emotional character, exploring the tension between allure and danger.

 The idea was born from a fascination with how scent can bypass reason to trigger visceral responses.
 This is embodied by the flower, which blurs perception and captivates instinctively.